For Coho salmon, study backs cheaper, faster habitat structures

 An example of an “accelerated recruitment” project (Credit: Jonathan Warmerdam)

-But designing the structures and anchoring those logs takes time, and Carah said study co-author and Campbell Timberland Management biologist David Wright realized that the projects he was working on were just taking too long to wrap up.
+Ultimately, designing the structures and anchoring those logs takes time.
+Carah said that David Wright, study co-author and Campbell Timberland Management biologist, realized that the projects he was working on were taking too long to wrap up.

 “He had this epiphany one day that he wasn’t going to be able to get there from here, essentially,” Carah said.
 “Doing projects at the rate he was doing them, he wasn’t going to be able to treat as much habitat as he needed to treat.”